pingcap/docs/pd-configuration-file.md

 ### `hot-regions-reserved-days`

-+ Set PD how many days hot region information is kept
++ How many days the hot Region information is retained.
 + Default value: `7`

 ## `replication`